camunda/camunda-docs-manual/content/reference/rest/overview/embeddability.md

 You may also have to add the following Jackson providers: `com.fasterxml.jackson.jaxrs.json.JacksonJsonProvider`, `org.camunda.bpm.engine.rest.exception.JsonMappingExceptionHandler` and `org.camunda.bpm.engine.rest.exception.JsonParseExceptionHandler`.
 Depending on the runtime environment, this may not be necessary.
-On JBoss AS 7 / Wildfly 8 these should be automatically added as an implicit module dependency.
+On JBoss AS 7/Wildfly 8 these should be automatically added as an implicit module dependency.

 For proper exception responses of the format as described in the [Introduction]({{< relref "reference/rest/overview/index.md" >}}), it is necessary to include `RestExceptionHandler`. `ProcessEngineExceptionHandler` is used to translate any exception thrown by the